acidau/acidau.github.io/anime/index.md

 **Wholesome chicken soup for the anime soul, in rough order of recommendation.**
 * _Super Cub_: you can go anywhere on a motorcycle, I'm told.
 Love the art and gradually paced MC development :) ⭐
 * _Yuru Camp._ There's a reason why we also call it 'Comfy Camp'.
-I am very much looking forward to the second season! ⭐
-* _Ms Kobayashi's Dragon Maid_- worth watching just for the warmth in Season 2's writing. 📕
+All three seasons and the movie are a treat! ⭐
 * _Hyouka._ High schoolers do mystery! ⭐
+* _Aobuta series (Rascal Does Not Dream series)._ Nice character dynamics in a reasonably believable sci-fi.
+You'll get invested all the way through the high school arcs. ⭐
+* _Hibike!
+Euphonium_, all series and movies - because bands!
 * _Kakushigoto._ Comedic and heartwarming series from the author of _Zetubou-sensei._ ⭐📕
 * _Violet Evergarden_ and its side movie _Eternity and the Auto Machine Doll_.
 Cried every second episode, honestly. 📕
 * _Non Non Biyori_ - both seasons, in order.
 [This clip from S2.](https://www.youtube.com/watch?v=DflP5mBsivA)